 Students may be granted a term leave of absence for physical or mental health reasons with the approval of the Office of the Dean of Student Life.
 Mental health leaves of absence require consultation with the Counseling Center.
 Physical health leaves of absence require consultation with the Student Health and Wellness Center.
 No tuition or fees are charged while on leave.
 Further details are available from the Office of the Dean of Student Life.

 Note for Peabody Double Degree Students

-Peabody double degree students may request a leave of absence from the double degree program, but they cannot be granted a leave of absence from only the Homewood or Peabody portion of the program.
+Peabody double degree students may request a leave of absence from the double degree program, however they cannot be granted a leave of absence from only one portion (Homewood or Peabody) of the program.

 Withdrawal from the University